trilamanila/react-discord-clone/README.md

 ## Description

 Discord clone was created for learning purposes.
-Google authentication login through Firebase with unique ID for avatar icon and messages.
+Google authentication login was through Firebase with unique ID for avatar icon and messages.
 Backend and database stored with cloud Firestore for messages and chat groups.
 Real time live demo deployed with Firebase.
 Redux used for user login and logout and app channel ids and channel names.
+BEM naming convention, Flexbox, and Material UI was used for styling.

 #### Technologies